 - Bachelor of Education (Secondary) (major in Economics, Business and Legal Studies)

 Data is increasingly cheap and ubiquitous.
 We are now digitising analogue content and collecting new types of data from web logs, mobile devices, sensors, instruments, and transactions.
 We can now also identify patterns and regularities in data of all sorts which has the potential to deepen our understanding of phenomena ranging from physical and biological systems to human social and economic behaviour.
-Data scientists collect and analyse this data to make changes and advancements in almost any industry.
+A degree in data science focuses on the study of collecting and analysing this data to make changes and advancements in almost any industry.

 - Data Scientist